 In their fifteen years as CocoRosie, the sisters have released six albums and are going to release a 7th this year: Heartache City (2015), Tales of a Grasswidow (2013), Grey Oceans (2010), The Adventures of Ghosthorse and Stillborn (2007), Noah’s Ark (2005), and their first album La maison de mon rêve (2004) – each one inspiring controversy and debate in equal amounts to praise, such is their fearlessness and willingness to take risks with their art.
 This creative vision runs through every aspect of their work - from videos to live performance utilizing theatrical costumes and make up which they create alongside each new body of songs.

-Most recently and aside from the completion of their seventh album, CocoRosie has composed original scores for three full-length theatrical works by Robert Wilson: Peter Pan, Pushkin's Fairy Tales, Edda and now are creating Jungle Books and The Tempest for up coming premiers.
-Last year they debuted a collaboration with the Kronos Quartet at their Jazz Festival in San Francisco and will perform together again in June planning to lend the songs the sisters have composed to create a recorded album with the quartet.
+Most recently and aside from the completion of their seventh album, CocoRosie has composed original scores for four full-length theatrical works by Robert Wilson: Peter Pan, Pushkin's Fairy Tales, Edda and Jungle Books and soon they will collaborate on The Tempest in Sophia, Bulgaria.
+They also debuted a collaboration with the Kronos Quartet playing at their Jazz Festival in San Francisco two years in a row a new body of songs that will soon result in an album with the Kronos.